kaishin/redalemeden.com/content/posts/2011-04-19-twitter-client-showdown/index.md

 The relatively awkward, albeit native, method of keying hashtags and @ mentions in Tweetbot skews the results in favor of Twitter for iPhone.
 If it wasn't for this detail, the third party client would have come out ahead.

-That being said, it would be short-sighted to declare a winner based on the total score alone.
+When all is said and done, it would be short-sighted to pick a winner based on the total score alone.
 In order to gauge the relevance of these tests, we need to take a closer look at the way we use Twitter in reality.
 [Studies] suggest that a big majority of users on the social platform are silent; unless you are a news agency, a celebrity, or a spam bot, you are more likely to be reading tweets than tweeting or sending DM's.
-As a result, the overall experience is deeply affected by our passive use, a point that the tests above completely eschewed in favor of purely active use scenarios.
+As a result, the overall experience is greatly affected by our passive use, a point that the tests above completely eschewed in favor of purely active use scenarios.

 ![Notifications](notifications.jpg) _In-app notifications in Tweetbot._

 Notably, Tweetbot shines in some areas that would be hard to assess using the HIP model above.
 Save for the occasional tweet, reply, or DM, we spend most of the time on Twitter wading through hundreds of tweets and swapping accounts and lists.
 Few Twitter clients address these areas as elegantly as Tweetbot does:

-* The number of new tweets (since the last refresh) is displayed in a unobtrusive blue bar in the time-line.
-This may seem gimmicky at first, but it turns out to be a huge time saver for time-line completionists.
+* The number of new tweets (since the last refresh) is displayed in a unobtrusive blue bar in the timeline.
+This may seem gimmicky at first, but it turns out to be a huge time saver for timeline completionists.

 * Single swiping a tweet displays related tweets in a dedicated conversation view, even if the user is not taking part in them.
 There seems to be no way to do that in the official client.

-* Even though the visual style may not appeal to everyone, it provides a good balance of contrast between content and controls.
+* Even though the visual style may not appeal to everyone, it provides a good balance of contrast between content and chrome.

 For a 1.0 release, Tweetbot is doing a remarkable job, especially when considering the saturated and volatile market of Twitter third party clients.
 Even though there is still room for improvement in certain areas, Tweetbot for iPhone has got what it takes to dethrone the official client, and then some.